 Now that fall is here, it’s important to take advantage of your remaining dental benefits before they expire.
 Here’s why you should talk to your dentist about maximizing your dental coverage.

-- Schedule a restorative treatment before your annual cap resets.
+- Schedule any recommended treatment before your annual cap resets.

-- Ask your dentist if you could benefit from any treatments covered by your insurance.
+- Ask your dentist if you could benefit from any preventative treatments covered by your insurance.

-- Split up expensive treatments (crowns, implants, braces, gum contouring, and other extensive dental treatments) to leverage insurance benefits from two calendar years.
+- Split up expensive treatments that are typically completed over more than one visit (e.g. root canals followed by crowns, implants) to leverage insurance benefits from two calendar years.

 Talk to your dentist about the possibility of splitting up a dental treatment so you can leverage your annual benefits after they reset on January 1.
-While this may not be possible with every treatment; if your dentist approves, you could save a substantial amount of money.
+While this may not be possible with every treatment plan; if your dentist approves, it could save you a substantial amount of money.

 Since insurance coverage can vary based on whether a treatment is elective, restorative or preventative, always call your insurance provider and ask questions to better understand your dental insurance plan.
 You can then take this information to your dentist and discuss the best ways to maximize your insurance coverage to preserve your dental health.

 At Gentle Dental, we are here to take care of your dental health while also trying to help you maximize your benefits.
 Please call us to schedule an appointment or with any questions.